 - Time4Learning supports new and veteran Memphis homeschoolers with easy-to-use lesson planning and recordkeeping tools, making it easy to prepare documentation and homeschool portfolios for college and other pursuits.

 - Time4Learning provides engaging, self-paced lessons and activities that enable you to individualize your child’s education and align with your child’s learning profile.
 Memphis homeschooling families like that they can support their children with or without special learning needs by changing the rate and content of instruction and revisiting content and quizzes/tests.

 - Time4Learning understands that connecting with other homeschoolers can be important.
-You can use Time4Learning’s Parent Community and Forum to reach out to other homeschoolers in Memphis and around the world.
+You can use our Facebook Parent Community to reach out to other homeschoolers in Memphis and around the world.

 - You can join your fellow Memphis homeschoolers for no risk, by starting and stopping at any time through a no-contract monthly subscription!

 Peeking through the lens of history and exploring the world of music and art are just some of the amazing things you can discover in this city.
 Known as the “Home of the Blues” and the “Birthplace of Rock ‘n’ Roll”, Memphis offers students so many opportunities to survey the city and enhance their learning experience along the way.